mcdaley/node-dough-app-redux/README.md

   [x] * register
   [x] * login

+#### Enahancement
+- Provide flash message when user's session is expired.

 #### Bugs
-- User w/ expired token is able to navigate to the /accounts/list page
+[x] - User w/ expired token is able to navigate to the /accounts/list page
+      [x] * Logout out user if the jwt is expired in AuthAPI.isAuthenticated

 #### Sign Up Form
 - Form to sign up user